NATIONAL OPEN UNIVERSITY OF NIGERIA’S MODE OF OPERATION

 Assuming you want to write a letter to the headquarter concerning missing of results such a letter must be submitted to your study centre.
 It is the study centres that will deliver it to the headquarter.
 If you send it through backdoor nobody will attend to it.

 NOUN runs on a full-term basis with flexible terms.
 Flexible in the sense that individuals are allowed to progress at their own pace.
 In order words, students are free to choose how they progress in their academic curriculum.
 The institution is semester oriented rather than a session.

 A student can skip a semester or a session if he/she is facing financial constraints.
 A student can also reduce the courses meant for him/her if he/she feels he/she could not handle all of them in such a semester.
 In NOUN two individuals could be at the same level but in different semesters.
 These are are some of the unique attributes that distinguish her from conventional universities.

 This is a more or less the students’ dashboard where every activity as regards registrations is carried out.
-Such registration includes generation of RRR, payment of school fees, registration of courses and exams, printing of I.D card, as well as checking of results, and submission of tutor-marked assignments.
+Such registration includes generation of RRR, payment of school fees, registration of courses and exams, the printing of I.D card, as well as checking of results and submission of tutor-marked assignments.
 Academic histories and exam results are also stored on the portal.

 |NOUN student’s portal logged-in view.|

 This is a kind of tutorial carried out by contract lecturers from the conventional universities for students of 100 and 200 levels.
 It is not compulsory but vital for the new students.
 It is geared towards intimating the students with their course materials.
 It is however not a criterion for doing well academically as far as NOUN is concerned.
 Extensive reading of the course materials is.
 This is because the facilitation is always for a very short period in a given semester and the facilitators hardly touch half of the course materials.
 The facilitators are not the ones that set the exam questions, as questions are sent directly from the headquarters and according to the content of the course material.